git-pull/website/code_explorer/django-vs-flask-2017.rst

 :django:ref:`Batteries included <tut-batteries-included>`.

-A deep notion of customizability and using your own Field, Forms, Class Based Views, and so on to suit situations where need that.
+A deep notion of customizability and using subclassed Field, Forms, Class Based Views, and so on to suit situations.

-The parts fit together with Django.
-And you'll need them.
+The components django provided complement each other.

 From the :class:`~django:django.db.models.query.QuerySet`